Odyssey

 Now it's time to say goodbye to the frontend team and get to work on the backend.

-Let's say hello to our two teams!
+Let's say hello to our two subgraph teams!

 Separating our concerns

-The locations team deals with all of the data about what space locations we have to offer.
-The locations will handle the Query entry points for location and locations, and it will supply details for a specific location's id, name, photo, and description.
+The locations subgraph team deals with all of the data about what space locations we have to offer.
+The locations subgraph will handle the Query entry points for location and locations, and it will supply details for a specific location's id, name, photo, and description.

-The reviews team is in charge of data for what explorers share about their visits.
-The reviews will provide the latest reviews, handle new review submissions, and supply data about a specific review.
+The reviews subgraph team is in charge of data for what explorers share about their visits.
+The reviews subgraph will provide the latest reviews, handle new review submissions, and supply data about a specific review.

 The schema diagram from earlier, with each field highlighted to show whether it belongs to the locations or reviews subgraph.
 Extended description below.